pingidentity/terraform-provider-pingone/docs/resources/group.md

 ### Required

-- `environment_id` (String) The ID of the environment to create the group in.
+- `environment_id` (String) The ID of the environment to manage the group in.
+Must be a valid PingOne resource ID.
+This field is immutable and will trigger a replace plan if changed.
 - `name` (String) The name of the group.

 ### Optional

 - `description` (String) A description to apply to the group.
 - `external_id` (String) A user defined ID that represents the counterpart group in an external system.
 - `population_id` (String) The ID of the population that the group should be assigned to.
+This field is immutable and will trigger a replace plan if changed.
 - `user_filter` (String) A SCIM filter to dynamically assign users to the group.
 Examples are found in the [PingOne online documentation](https://docs.pingidentity.com/bundle/pingone/page/kti1564020489340.html).

 ### Read-Only